 But as people grew closer to purchasing online, furniture e-tailers too joined the race and made it possible.
 Some of the early movers like Pepperfry, UrbanLadder, and Fabfurnish have risen to become a success story.
 Let’s look at how they made it and what the future of this sector is like.

-Pepperfry.com grew by over 350% last year and their current gross merchandise value runs at a rate of Rs.400 crores as they target to exceed Rs.1000 Crores by end of 2015.
-The company sells a product every 30 seconds and the average ticket size has grown to Rs.
-12,000 for furniture and Rs.4000 for appliances.
-The highest selling products on this platform are the coffee tables, beds and sofas.
-With over 40 lakh visitors every month and 2.5 million registered users they shipped 75,000 items in the month of December 2014.
-48% of Pepperfry buyers are repeat buyers and this means there is a trend catching up also is a testimony of happy customers.
+Pepperfry.com grew by over 350% last year, and their current gross merchandise value runs at a rate of Rs.400 crores as they target to exceed Rs.1000 Crores by the end of 2015.
+The company sells a product every 30 seconds, and the average ticket size has grown to Rs.
+Twelve thousand for furniture and Rs.4000 for appliances.
+The highest selling products on this platform are the coffee tables, beds, and sofas.
+With over 40 lakh visitors every month and 2.5 million registered users, they shipped 75,000 items in December 2014.
+48% of Pepperfry buyers are repeat buyers, and this means there is a trend catching up also is a testimony of happy customers.

 Ashish Shah, COO, and Cofounder, Pepperfry, in an interview with Yourstory recently, “The idea is to build confidence for our products in our customers’ minds and enable them to make the right purchase decision.
 These centers will also help us break the barriers of shopping for high-value items like furniture online.
 We are looking at setting up 20 such centers near upscale residential areas.
 For Pepperfry, these will act as a sustainable model to drive traffic to the website and eventually translate into online sales.”

-Pepperfry raised USD $15 Million and they are eyeing the growing market aggressively.
-Currently, they ship to 150 cities with 11 fulfillment centers and they plan to extend to more than 400 cities and 24 fulfillment centers by end of 2015.
+Pepperfry raised USD 15 Million, and they are eyeing the growing market aggressively.
+Currently, they ship to 150 cities with 11 fulfillment centers, and they plan to extend to more than 400 cities and 24 fulfillment centers by the end of 2015.

 Similar stories resonate with Urban Ladder raising Rs.120 Crores (USD50 Million).
 When they started with a small team, they wanted to target selling about 5 to 6 units in the first two months.
-In reality they sold 15 to 20 times that target and pretty much the story has remained the same since then.
-Ashish from Urban Ladder said “I don’t think there is a single furniture business, online or offline, which has the reputation of being a one-stop shop for every kind of furniture need.
+In reality, they sold 15 to 20 times that target, and pretty much the story has remained the same since then.
+Ashish from Urban Ladder said “I don’t think there is a single furniture business, online or offline, which has the reputation of being a one-stop-shop for every kind of furniture need.
 Furthermore, in a market estimated at $15 billion in India alone, there isn’t a single player who is valued for more than $100 million.
-This just goes to show that there is something fundamentally broken in this space.”
+This goes to show that there is something fundamentally broken in this space.”

-They even plan to have their own logistics and he explains – “Logistics in furniture and home furnishing is very different from logistics in electronics and fashion.
-We ship heavy goods like furniture, which require delicate handling in transit.
-Whereas fashion and electronics don’t need extra care (if well-packed).
-To avoid damages and provide a seamless experience we decided to own the logistics part too.
-Additionally, with our on-ground logistics team, we are able to do on- arrival installations.”
+They even plan to have their logistics, and he explains – “Logistics in furniture and home furnishing is very different from logistics in electronics and fashion.
+We ship heavy goods like furniture, which requires delicate handling in transit, whereas fashion and electronics don’t need extra care (if well-packed).
+To avoid damages and provide a seamless experience, we decided to own the logistics part too.
+Additionally, with our on-ground logistics team, we can do on- arrival installations.”